 © Photo by John Burcham

 Annette McGivney is an award-winning writer who has been drawn to remote, wild places her entire life.
 Through her work as a writer, educator and speaker she seeks to inspire others to connect with the natural environment and protect wilderness.
-Annette has been Southwest Editor for Backpacker magazine since 1996 and a member of the Journalism faculty at Northern Arizona University since 2002.
-Annette won the National Outdoor Book Award in October 2018 for her book "Pure Land."
+Annette won the National Outdoor Book Award in October 2018 for her book "Pure Land: A True Story of Three Lives, Three Cultures, and the Search for Heaven on Earth ."

-Annette has spent the last 20 years exploring the desert Southwest and writing scores of articles about her wilderness encounters and investigation of environmental issues.
-Her stories have appeared in Backpacker, Outside, The New York Times Magazine, The Los Angeles Times, Wilderness (the magazine of The Wilderness Society ), Runners World, Sunset and Arizona Highways.
 Her book, "Pure Land," was published by Aquarius Press in October 2017.
 "Building Wood Fires," about humans and fire, was published in November 2017 by W.W.
 Norton.
 Annette is also author of "Resurrection: Glen Canyon and a New Vision for the American West" (Braided River/The Mountaineers, 2009) and "Leave No Trace" (The Mountaineers Books, 1997).
+Her next book, "Plastic Shaman," about an investigation into a deadly self-help retreat and cultural appropriation of Native American spiritual practices will be published by Torrey House Press in 2026.

 In May, 2008 Annette won a Maggie Award from the Western Publications Association for "Best News Story" for her Backpacker story "Freefall," about the Grand Canyon's Havasupai tribe.
 “Arch Rival,” a story Annette wrote about an arduous Grand Canyon hiking trip for the Nov.
 2012 issue of Arizona Highways was named "Best Travel Feature" in the International Regional Magazine Association’s 2013 IRMA Awards.
 In 2014, Annette won another IRMA Award for Best Travel Feature for a Feb.
 2013 Arizona Highways article “To Hellsgate and Back.”